fpgasystems/hacc/docs/features.md

 We are glad and welcome you every time you login to one of our servers.
 Behind the scenes, our *welcome_msg* script performs the following functions:

 * Runs a sanity check to verify the correct functioning of the operating system, as well as hardware and software related to Xilinx accelerators,
-* Helps you to choose your environement regarding [Vitis and Vivado workflows](#vitis-and-vivado-workflows),
+* Helps you to choose your environement regarding [Vivado and Vitis workflows](./vocabulary.md#vivado-and-vitis-workflows),
 * It gives you derived information regarding the active *Xilinx release branch, tools, and flashable partitions running on FPGA,* as well as the network information that might be relevant for your accelerated applications,
 * *Et cetera.*